djlucas/WLAN-Scanner/README.md

 #### **Scanning Workflow:**
 1. Right-click to place AP → Enter name → Choose to scan immediately
 2. For existing APs: Right-click → "Scan at This AP" or "Rescan at This AP"
-3. Bulk operations: "Scan at All AP Locations" or "Clear All AP Scan Data"
+3. Bulk operations: "Clear All AP Scan Data" to reset survey data
 4. Visual feedback: Scan points show as green circles with detected AP counts

 #### **Site Survey Management:**